tlemo/darwin/docs/setup.md

 - The recommended toolchain is MSVC (Microsoft Visual C++), included with [Visual Studio 2017 or newer][2].
 The free Community Edition will suffice.

+> NOTE: Darwin should build fine with MinGW 7.x+, although this configuration is not
+> currently supported.
+MinGW ships with a [broken][8] std::random_device implementation

 ### Linux

 - Requires GCC 6.x+